 On 4 July 2014, Mesochorus discitergus has been filmed parasitizing the larvae of the primary parasitoid Cotesia hispanica (Oltra& Falco, 1996) inside a parasitized mature caterpillar of the Spotted Fritillary (Melitaea didyma Esper, 1778).
 Mesochorus discitergus has an almost worldwide distribution.

-True hyperparasitoids attack the primary parasitoid while it is still growing inside the host!
+True hyperparasitoids attacks the larvae primary parasitoid while they is still growing inside the host!